Written by Yuki Hayashi

 Mental health myth #4: Mood disorder symptoms are universal

-REALITY CHECK: Symptoms of mood disorders such an anxiety disorder can vary between individuals.
+REALITY CHECK: Symptoms of mood disorders, such anxiety disorders, can vary between individuals.
 And not all symptoms fit popular perceptions of these illnesses.
 Conventional symptoms include:

 • Changes in mood, energy level and appetite